PiyushSol/Practice-Programs/README.md

-# Java-Practice-Programs
+# Practice-Programs
-This is my Practice Programs based on basics of Java.
+This is my Practice Programs based on basics of Java and Python.